-Six-year-old Addison Dunavent has a best friend whose birthdate is one day after her own.
+Six-year-old Addison Dunavent has a best friend whose birthday is one day after her own.
 They call themselves “eternal twins.”
 They certainly look like they could be sisters, but the truth is hidden in their genes.

 From a young age, Addison had a growth on her left arm that looked like a hemangioma — a benign lump made of blood vessels that usually goes away on its own.
 But as she got bigger, the growth did too.
 When she was 4 years old, a dermatologist near her hometown removed it and sent it away for testing.